 (Don’t worry.
 We’re sure you know already to get yourself dressed in the morning and not to succumb to domestic distractions such as the urgent need to clean the windows – we’re here to offer advice more practical than that.)

-Challenge 1: “How Can I Ensure People Still Work Collaboratively?”
+Challenge 1: “How Can I Ensure People Still Work Collaboratively When Working From Home?”

 The benefits of team working cannot be understated.
 One study, carried out by Stanford University, revealed that working as a team can significantly boost performance.
 During the study, it was observed that the participants who were primed to act collaboratively stuck at their task 64% longer than their solitary peers.
 In addition to this, they also reported higher levels of engagement, lower fatigue and a higher success rate.
 These effects lasted for several weeks.

 Remote working and self-isolation mean there are likely to be colleagues whose only co-workers may have four legs and a tail, so a disintegration of the team dynamic is a valid concern.
-How do you ensure your employees are supported to continue their collaborative efforts and don’t feel cut off from the organisation as a whole?
+How do you ensure your employees are supported to continue their teamwork online and don’t feel cut off from the organisation as a whole?

-Much of this comes down to communication.
-This means you will need to equip people with the right tools to support collaborative working in a digital environment.
+Much of this comes down to communicating online.
+This means you will need to equip people with the right tools to support collaborative working and remote meetings in the digital environment.
 We suggest not doing this via email as messages can quickly accumulate and get lost, plus it’s all too easy to miss a recipient out of the replies or accidentally hit ‘reply all’ where not required.
 It’s a sure-fire way to stagnate any workflow.

 Instead, consider different workplace scenarios and look for tools to implement for each of these.
 Does everyone have remote access to the workplace domain or intranet?
 Make sure everything is installed and ready to go before remote work is assigned.
 Also, make sure everybody has access to what they need, whenever they need it – this will save hours of time spent searching for lost or inaccessible files.
 We suggest using Google Drive to share and work collaboratively on different documents.
 Whether it’s a shared calendar, word document, spreadsheet or presentation, access can be granted to multiple people to give them instant access to the most up-to-date version of any file.